jnozzi/cocoadev.com/markdown/CompilationParseErrorsRelatedToQuickTimeVersion.md

 My app was compiling all right.
-Suddenly, just after updating to General/QuickTime 6.4 (I use 6.5 now and still doesn't work), when I tried to recompile my app, I got a bunch of cascading parse errors refering to the General/QuickTime Framework headers.
+Suddenly, just after updating to QuickTime 6.4 (I use 6.5 now and still doesn't work), when I tried to recompile my app, I got a bunch of cascading parse errors refering to the QuickTime Framework headers.
 94 errors in all.
 All the cascading errors look like :

-/System/Library/Frameworks/General/QuickTime.framework/Headers/General/ImageCompression.h:5009:
+/System/Library/Frameworks/QuickTime.framework/Headers/ImageCompression.h:5009:
 parse error before "AVAILABLE_MAC_OS_X_VERSION_10_3_AND_LATER"